 - U.S News & Worlds Report's 2019 Best Nursing Grad Schools: MSN Programs ranked # 7

 - Pitt BSN to MSN and BSN to DNP Nurse Anesthesia Programs (combined) ranked # 4

 US Nurse Anesthesia Program rankings began in 1998 with our program ranked #2.
-In 2004, US Army and Navy Nurse Corps programs were included in the rankings for the first time with Pitt ranked #6.
-In 2008 we moved up to #5 and up again to #3 in 2011.
-For the 2016 rankings the Pitt Nurse Anesthesia program was ranked #1.
-In 2017, the rankings combined MSN and DNP programs and we are ranked #4.
 We are very proud that since the rankings began, we have remained in the top ten.
+For the 2016 rankings the Pitt BSN to MSN Nurse Anesthesia program was ranked #1.
+In 2017, the rankings combined MSN and DNP programs and we are currently ranked #4.

 Self-Evaluation Examination and Nurse Anesthesia Program Comprehensive Examination